balaji1974/nosql/mongodb/README.md

 # MongoDB

+## Key Features
+### MongoDB is schema less, fast, highly scalable and supports big data.
+### Tables are Collections and Rows are Documents in MongoDB
+### Primary Key - Foreign Key relationship is achieved by embedding documents inside document.
+### Every MongoDB has a unique auto generated id (primary key) called ObjectId
+### Combination of database name and a collection is called a namespace in MongoDB

 Records are stored as documents (xml, json, yaml etc) -> Its an equivalant of a table in RDBMS
 No schema is followed for storing of documents and hence they are schema less